jahuty/documentation/index.md

 keywords    : [documentation, docs]
 ---

-{% include heading.html title="Jahuty Documentation" lead="Learn how to use Jahuty to create, manage, and display content in any application." %}
+{% include heading.html title="Jahuty's Documentation" lead="Learn how to use Jahuty to manage content productively and save your team tons of time." %}

 <div class="row mb-4">
   <div class="col px-4 pb-4">